Do you know the differences among IHG hotel brands?

 Earn IHG points for free stays

-The IHG® Rewards Club Premier Credit Card currently has a bonus of 140,000 points after spending $3,000 on purchases in the first three months of account opening.
+The IHG® Rewards Club Premier Credit Card currently has a bonus of 125,000 bonus points plus a Reward Night (worth up to 40,000 points) after spending $3,000 on purchases within the first three months of account opening.
 The card has an $89 annual fee and each year you keep the card you’ll receive an anniversary night award valid at IHG hotels that cost 40,000 points or less.
 This card also has the a fourth night award benefit and on award stays of 4+ nights the fourth night won’t cost any points.
 In addition, you’ll get IHG Platinum status just for having the card.

 Just note that Chase will not approve you for a new card if you’ve opened five or more cards from any bank (not counting certain business credit cards) in the past 24 months.

 You can book free stays at most of IHG’s 17 hotel brands.
 If you’re planning an extended-stay vacation, you might consider Candlewood Suites or Staybridge Suites because rooms include full kitchens.
 Or, for an upscale stay at a luxurious hotel, you’ll do better at InterContinental Hotels & Resorts or Kimpton Hotels & Restaurants.
 You can even book all-inclusive stays at Holiday Inn Resort brand hotels.

 Let us know if you’ve got a favorite IHG hotel brand.